Namib: Human activity

 Before the 20th century, some San roamed the Namib, gathering edible plants on the shore, hunting in the interior, and drinking the juice of the tsamma melon for water.
 Today, some Herero still herd their livestock in the Kaokoveld in the Namib and take them from waterhole to waterhole.
 A few Nama Khoikhoi still graze their livestock on the banks of the Kuiseb River in the desert.
 Most of the native people have left, leaving the vast majority of the desert uninhabited.

 The steppes in the southern half of the desert are mostly made up of ranches run by Europeans, who raise Karakul sheep with local help and send the pelts of the lambs to Europe for use in fur coats.
 Most of the rest of the desert is set aside for conservation.
 A vast portion of the desert, called the Sperrgebiet, was access-restricted due to the presence of diamonds, which are mined in the area at the mouth of the Orange River.
 Although the desert is largely unpopulated and inaccessible, there are year-round settlements at Sesriem, close to the Sossusvlei area, and other small outposts in other locations.
 Moçâmedes in Angola, and Lüderitz, Walvis Bay, and Swakopmund in Namibia, bordering on the desert, are the main settlements in the area.

 The 2015 film Mad Max: Fury Road was filmed here.

 In 2019 the Namibian-German artist Max Siedentopf created an installation in the Namib consisting of a ring of large white blocks atop of which sit six speakers attached to a solar-powered MP3 player configured to continuously play the 1982 song "Africa" by the American band Toto.
 The exact location of the installation has not been disclosed.

+Since 2021, a livestream has operated from the an artificial watering hole on the inland edge of the desert.

 Namib-Naukluft National Park

-The Namib-Naukluft National Park, which extends over a large part of the Namib Desert, is the largest game reserve in Africa and one of the largest in the world.
+The Namib-Naukluft National Park, which extends over a large part of the Namib Desert, is the largest game reserve in Africa and one of the largest in the world at 49,768 sq km (19,215 sq mi).
 While most of the park is hardly accessible, several well-known visitor attractions are found in the desert.
 The prominent attraction is the Sossusvlei area, where high orange sand dunes surround vivid white salt pans, creating a fascinating landscape.

 Access to the park is either by gravel roads or dust roads (except for 60 km of concrete road from the Sesriem gate to Sossusvlei) or by light aircraft from Windhoek (the capital of Namibia, about 480 km northeast of the centre of the desert), or Swakopmund and Walvis Bay at the north end of the desert.